suthakaranr/suthakaranr.github.io/_publications/2016-08-15-paper-title-number-1.md

 ---
-title: " Some New Refinements of the Arithmetic, Geometric and Harmonic Mean Inequalities with Applications"
+title: "Some New Refinements of the Arithmetic, Geometric and Harmonic Mean Inequalities with Applications"
 collection: publications
 permalink: /publication/2016-08-15-paper-title-number-1
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'